MarcB77/MarcB77/README.md

 - 👋 Hi, I’m @MarcB77
 - 👀 I’m interested in AI and Blockchain Technology
 - 🌱 I’m currently doing a Master's degree Artificial Intelligence at the VU Amsterdam
-- 🎓 I have a Bachelor Degree in Electrical Engineering
+- 🎓 Bachelor's Degree in Electrical Engineering
-- 🎓 I have a Premaster Degree in Artificial Intelligence
+- 🎓 Premaster Degree in Artificial Intelligence
 - 🧗🏼‍♂️ Active on Kaggle as Data scientist, to further improve my skills
 - I like plants 🌱🌱